Days Gone: Development

-Design

 During the game's pre-production, the team decided it would be an open world project.
 The game is set in Central Oregon, where Bend Studio is located.
 According to Garvin, Central Oregon has diverse terrain and landscapes ranging from snowy mountains to deserts, making it an ideal setting for a sandbox title.
 According to lead designer Eric Jensen, the open world mechanics of Days Gone were designed by a small team of five or six developers who "had to think smart and efficient with all of our design choices knowing the manpower limitations".
 The studio initially underestimated the manpower needed to develop the project, thinking a team of 50 people would suffice.
-While the game is open world, the team omitted a good deal of filler content.
-Most of the game's missions are scripted and connected to its main story.
+While the game is open world, most of the game's missions are scripted and connected to its main story.
 The team's goal was to replicate the successes of linear games such as the Uncharted series in an open world setting.

+The developers were inspired by World War Z, The Walking Dead and Sons of Anarchy, which were popular at the beginning of the game's development.
 While the enemies featured in the game are similar to zombies, Bend Studio named them "Freakers".
-The Swarmers in the game were inspired by "a guy who was doing a YouTube video where he was moving weird", while the Newts were inspired by contortionists.
+The Swarmers in the game were inspired by "a guy who was doing a YouTube video where he was moving weird", while the Newts were inspired by the movements of contortionists.
 Swarmers may congregate to form a horde of 50 to 500.
 To better optimize the horde, Swarmers are divided into small clusters.
 If they are close to the player, some of these horde clusters will split off from the main group, making them easier for players to manage.
 In a large horde, there are eight Swarmer character models; the team modified the height of each one to make their appearance and behaviors unique.
 The team spent a lot of time working on the group artificial intelligence (AI) to ensure the horde would not only charge at Deacon in a straight line but would also make use of the terrain to overwhelm the player character.